tarasowski/javascript-pocketguide/functional-programming/001_functional-programming-beginners.md

 ![DOM](./images/dom.png)

+**Note:** You JavaScript that tries to manipulate the DOM needs to be placed at the bottom of `<body>`, by doing so you make sure the DOM is created and you can programatically access the attributes/properties/children of the DOM.

 * CSS controls how content is displayed on a web page.
 It controls colors, fonts, margins and borders.

 * You can chain the classes in CSS see example